rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Support for split level 3 cache architecture with kubelet’s CPU Manager

-The previous kubelet’s CPU Manager is unaware of split L3 cache architecture (also known as Last Level Cache, or LLC), and can potentially distribute CPU assignments without taking the split L3 cache into account, causing a noisy neighbor problem.
-This feature improves the CPU Manager to better assign CPU cores for better performance.
+The previous kubelet’s CPU Manager was unaware of split L3 cache architecture (also known as Last Level Cache, or LLC), and can potentially distribute CPU assignments without taking the split L3 cache into account, causing a noisy neighbor problem.
+This alpha feature improves the CPU Manager to better assign CPU cores for better performance.

 This work was done as part of [KEP-5109: Split L3 Cache Topology Awareness in CPU Manager](https://kep.k8s.io/5109) led by SIG Node.

 ### PSI (Pressure Stall Information) metrics for scheduling improvements

-This feature adds support for providing PSI stats and metrics using cgroupv2.
+This feature adds support on Linux nodes for providing PSI stats and metrics using cgroupv2.
 It can be used to detect resource shortages and provide nodes with more granular control for pod scheduling.

 This work was done as part of [KEP-4205: Support PSI based on cgroupv2](https://kep.k8s.io/4205) led by SIG Node.

-### Enable secret-less image pull with kubelet
+### Secret-less image pulls with kubelet

-The kubelet's on-disk credential provider now supports optional Kubernetes Service Account (KSA) token provisioning.
+The kubelet's on-disk credential provider now supports optional Kubernetes ServiceAccount (SA) token fetching.
 This simplifies authentication with image registries by allowing cloud providers to better integrate with OIDC compatible identity solutions.

 This work was done as part of [KEP-4412: Projected service account tokens for Kubelet image credential providers](https://kep.k8s.io/4412) led by SIG Auth.